top of page

 On February 3, National Women Physician Day, we pay tribute to the remarkable achievements of Maria Sklodowska-Curie.
 While she may not have been a physician herself, the impact of her groundbreaking scientific discoveries has forever transformed the field of medicine.

-Maria Sklodowska-Curie's contributions to science, particularly in the realm of radioactivity, have had a profound and lasting influence on medical practices and research.
-Her pioneering work with radiation paved the way for advancements in diagnostic imaging techniques, such as X-rays, which have become indispensable medical diagnosis and treatment tools.
-Moreover, her discovery of the elements polonium and radium opened new avenues for cancer treatment, leading to the development of radiotherapy and revolutionizing how we approach this disease.
+Skłodowska-Curie’s pioneering work with radiation paved the way for advancements in diagnostic imaging techniques, such as X-rays, which have become indispensable medical diagnosis and treatment tools.
+Maria Skłodowska-Curie herself coined the term "radioactivity," as she worked on advancing our understanding of this fundamental scientific phenomenon.
+Moreover, her discovery of the elements Polonium and Radium opened new avenues for cancer treatment, leading to the development of radiotherapy and revolutionizing how we approach this disease.
+Notably, Skłodowska-Curie chose not to patent her discoveries, viewing them as a gift to humanity rather than a means for personal gain.

 "I was born in Poland.
 I married Pierre Curie, and I have two daughters.
 I have done my work in France."